vsajip/pagesign/docs/index.rst

 This directory will contain an identity store (called `keystore` from now on, as it mainly holds keys).
 On POSIX, its permissions are set so only the owner has full access, and everyone else has no access (permission mask of octal 0600).

+Although identity names could be email addresses (as used with GnuPG, for example) but they could equally be things like `'project-X-signing'` or similar, reflecting their function rather than a person or organisation.
+However, keys that are exported for sharing and then imported should be saved with a name that indicates unambiguously what they are / where they're from.

 .. index:: Getting started